fdnd-task/final-sprint-quality-assurance/docs/INSTRUCTIONS.md

-# FDND Agency Weekly Sprint Assignment
+# FDND Agency Final Sprint

-**Duration: 40 hours**

-Welcome to the final sprint of your academic journey at the FDND Agency!
-As you have embarked on a path towards becoming esteemed professionals in frontend design and development, this week's assignment is designed to challenge your skills and push you to deliver web applications of outstanding quality.

 ## Objective
 Independently design and develop complex, user-friendly, interactive web applications.
 Embrace the principles of the web, utilize APIs and databases, deploy tools and frameworks effectively, and adhere to established development methodologies.

 ## Projects
-- **Mandatory Project**: [Brief description of the mandatory project]
-- **Individual Project**: [Brief description of the individual project]

 ## Your Tasks

 ### Project Selection & Planning

 1. **Project Engagement**:
-   - Work collaboratively on the mandatory project assigned to your team.
+   - Work collaboratively on the project assigned to your team.
    - Each student will also select an individual project.
-You may choose to work alone or form sub-teams based on shared interests.
+You may choose to work alone or form teams based on shared interests.

 2. **Strategic Planning**:
    - Develop a planning strategy for balancing both the mandatory project and the individual project.